fossasia/wp-rotatingtweets/readme.txt

 You can do this by going to the `rotatingtweets/css` directory and renaming `yourstyle-sample.css` to `yourstyle.css`.
 This displays a Twitter bird to the left of your tweets.
 Any CSS you put into `yourstyle.css` won't be overwritten when the plug-in is upgraded to the latest version.

 = The Rotating Tweets are not rotating.
-What can I do? = This normally happens if there is more than one copy of jQuery installed on a page - or more than one copy of jQuery.cycle.
+What can I do? = This normally happens if there is more than one copy of `jQuery` installed on a page - or more than one copy of `jQuery.cycle`.

 To see if this is the case, you can search the HTML on your website to see if either script is called more than once.
 The quickest way is to search the page for `jquery` and look out for lines that contain `jquery.min.js` or `jquery.cycle.all.min.js`.